 Joseph Spece is founding editor and publisher at SHARKPACK Poetry Review, SPR Annual, and Fathom Books; he maintains a speculative column on animal being at Noble / Gas Qtrly.
 His first book of poems, Roads (Cherry Grove), appeared in 2013.
+His second volume of poems, Bad Zoo (Fathom Books), appears in 2018.
+He lives outside Boston, MA.

 Articles by Joseph Spece: